ldbc/ldbc_finbench_transaction_impls/misc/experiments.md

 $ cd ../misc
 ```

-#### Collect Log Data
+The execution and iteration time in `ComplexRead1` is recorded in `temporal_locality.log`.

-The execution time and iteration time in ComplexRead1 is recorded in `temporal_locality.log`, collect and analyze the information with `./temporal_locality/log_data_collector.py`
+Collect and analyze the elapsed time with `./temporal_locality/log_data_collector.py`

 ```shell
 $ cd ./temporal_locality